Tramp presents the world premiere of

 Georgie Henley (The Chronicles of Narnia) will be joined by Olivier Award nominee Tyrone Huntley (Jesus Christ Superstar, Dreamgirls, Book of Mormon), to perform the series of six gender-neutral monologues on subjects as diverse as refugees, millennial anger, and interstellar travel.

+Philip wrote the monologues to be gender-neutral, and Angry explores the difference between the same experience from a man and a women’s perspective.
 Both actors will learn all six monologues and both will perform every night, but who performs each monologue will alternate from night to night.

 Widely considered to be one of the greatest living British writers, Philip Ridley’s previous plays include The Fastest Clock in the Universe, Radiant Vermin, The Pitchfork Disney, Tender Napalm, Dark Vanilla Jungle, and Mercury Fur, as well as the screenplay for the 1990 ﬁlm The Krays.